noodleybroodley/Final-Capstone/README.md

 # Part 2: Creating a Model
 <p>As previously noted, the relationship between Blood Pressure and Nicotine cannot be represented linearly, so it would be more appropriate to view this as a binary classification problem: "What are the odds that a participant has high blood pressure, based on the amount of nicotine detected during their labs?
 I chose to create an inferential logistic regression!</p>

-## Assumptions of Inferential Logistic Regression:
+## <u>Assumptions of Inferential Logistic Regression:</u>
 <p>In order to perform an inferential logistic regression, my problem had to meet the following requirements:</p>

   * Correct Distribution of Outcome: a binary regression requires the dependent variable to be binary
     * In my regression dependent variable is binary: a person either has high blood pressure (1) or doesn't (0) :white_check_mark:
   * Independence: observations should be independent
+    * All entries in my data are for unique people. :white_check_mark:
   * No Multicollinearity: logistic regression requires there to be little to no multicollinearity among the independent variables
+    * There is only one independent variable in my model: nicotine. :white_check_mark:
   * Linearity of the Log Odds: independent variables must be linearly related to the log odds
+    * ADD LOG ODDS PLOT
+	* The log odds are linear :white_check_mark:
   * Sample Size: at minimum, 10 cases with the least frequent outcome for each independent variable in your model
-    * (10 x 1 independent variable)/(0.43 probability of a person having high blood pressure) = 23 minimum samples
+    * (10 x 1 independent variable)/(0.30 probability of a person having high blood pressure) = 33 minimum samples; there are 5210 samples. :white_check_mark:
-<p>To accomplish this, I created a new column in my data containing a "1" if the participant had high systolic blood pressure on average and a "0" if they did not (scatterplot below).</p>
+<p>My model meets all of these assumptions, so I was able to proceed with my regression.
+To accomplish this, I created a new column in my data containing a "1" if the participant had high systolic blood pressure on average and a "0" if they did not (scatterplot below).</p>

 * ADD SCATTERPLOT
-<p>I then created my initial logistic regression model</p>
+<p>I then created my logistic regression model</p>

 * add model plot

-# Part 3: Improving the Model
+# Part 3: Evaluating the Model
-<p>As you can see, our regression line doesn't exactly fit the data.
-In this case, it is necessary to choose a probability threshold for classifying a data point as having high blood pressure.
-I initially chose 0.15.</p>

-<p>evaluated its performance using a Receiver Operating Characteristic (ROC) curve:</p>

-* add model plot with 0.15 threshold line
-* add roc curve
-<p>In my model, I want to minimize the false positive rate and maximize the true positive rate.
-In other words, I want my model to correctly categorize a person's blood pressure as much as possible.
-I used the area under the ROC curve to determine if my model is successful at this.
-On this plot, an area of 0.5 represents a 50% probability that a model will correctly categorize data, equivalent to random guessing or a coin-flip.
-The closer to an area of 1.0, the better the model.
-This initial model is only slightly better than random guessing so I tried improving it by changing the threshold a few times.</p>

-* add all threshold changes
-<p></p>
+<p>To see if nicotine had an effect on the odds of someone having high blood pressure, I looked at the summary for my model:</p>

+* ADD SUMMARY TABLE

+<p>The p-value for nicotine is 0.000, meaning that nicotine metabolates have a statistically significant effect on the odds of someone having high blood pressure.
+Because the coefficient associated with nicotine is positive, the more nicotine someone has in their system, their chances of having high blood pressure increases.</p>
+<p>Though this is the case, the pseudo R-squared value for this model is 0.01057, meaning that nicotine alone cannot accurately determine the likelihood of high blood pressure.</p>